 Once you’ve explored St. Augustine, head over to Amelia Island.
 It’s about an hour and twenty minutes’ drive from St. Augustine, or a forty-minute drive from downtown Jacksonville.
 My two favorite parts of my short visit were walking around Center Street in Fernandina Beach and checking out Fort Clinch State Park.

 This is the main town on Amelia Island, located on its northwestern shore.
-Unfortunately, I didn’t have the chance to try any of the restaurants here, but I did get to try Amelia Island Coffee, which is located right on Center Street.
-This street and the surrounding area comprises the historic downtown, which is great place to explore on foot.
+Unfortunately, I didn’t have the chance to try any of the restaurants here, but I did get to pop into Amelia Island Coffee, which is right on Center Street.
+This area comprises the historic downtown, which is great place to explore on foot.
 There’s a lot of cool buildings as well as a little section where you can walk along the riverfront.

 Fort Clinch State Park

 After visiting John Pennekamp Coral Reef, Bahia Honda, and now Fort Clinch, I am becoming a big fan of Florida State Parks!
 They all charge a small fee to enter, but it’s definitely worth it.
-Fort Clinch State Park’s main attraction is a Civil War-era fort on the northern of Amelia Island looking towards the Georgia border across the Cumberland Sound.
-Despite being less than 100 miles away from the San Marcos Castle, Fort Clinch (which was built in the mid-1800s) has a completely different history.
+Fort Clinch State Park’s main attraction is a Civil War-era fort on the northern shore of Amelia Island looking towards the Georgia border across the Cumberland Sound.
+Despite being less than 100 miles away from the San Marcos Castle in St. Augustine, Fort Clinch (which was built in the mid-1800s) has a completely different history.
 My favorite part of this fort are all the hidden underground passageways.